rweldzius/PSC7475_S2025/README.md

 |:-----|:-----|:-----|
 | Exam 1 | Fri (02/21) 12:00pm ET | Fri (02/28) 11:59pm ET|
 | Exam 2 | Fri (04/18) 12:00pm ET | Fri (04/25) 11:59pm ET|

+**Late submissions**: For each day your submission is late, your score will drop by one entire letter grade.
+After three days you will receive a zero.
+There will be no exceptions.

 [Back to ToC](#table-of-contents)